playforjava/ch12/README.md

-Chapter 10.3: Fine-grained authentication with action composition
+Chapter 12: Testing your application
 =========================

 This is the sample code for chapter ten of [Play for Java](http://bit.ly/playjava).